-The Physics of Music (2012–present): In this course, students explore the underlying physics behind music.
+The Physics of Music (2012–2018): In this course, students explore the underlying physics behind music.
 It starts with a general description of sound waves and then delves into how sound is produced by musical instruments.
 We cover how music is perceived, including the functioning of our ears, and analyze notes, musical scales and chords in terms of the frequencies involved.
 We also and examine the electrification of instruments, including the operating principles of speakers and microphones, and the recording of music from wax to MP3s.

 Service and Administrative Work at Pratt Institute

 Director, STEAMplant Initiative (2016–present) – Developing an interdisciplinary Center that fosters interdisciplinary collaborations between faculty, graduate students, and resident artists and designers.

 Member, Department Curriculum Committee (2008–2016): Reviewed course proposals and participated in the development of curricular standards.

 Chair, Department Curriculum Committee (2010–2014): Developed and updated standards for curricular review, created and maintained a committee website for dissemination of committee documents, developed a guidebook for course applications for use by department faculty, and oversaw and directed the review of course and minor proposals.